-Sigmund Freud developed his technique of free association which accesses this network of associations that is connected to conscious and unconscious words, concepts and further associations.
-So therapy can help improve attention and emotions by working to place the issues inside a coherent life narrative.
-Because, “we experience our life as a story, of which we are both protagonists and narrators.
-For human beings, processing information involves organizing things such as events in a narrative form” – this is the work we do together in therapy.
-Therapy might help by ‘processing’ and working through to “integrate the event into our life’s narrative or pull the story out from under the weight and confusion of a trauma” which may be unconscious and only accessible through the work of free associations.
+Treatment can help improve concentration and reduce the intensity of emotions by working to place the issues inside a coherent life narrative.
+Since we experience our life as a story of which we are both protagonists and narrators.
+For human beings, processing information involves organising things such as events in a narrative form.
+In treatment, by speaking and working through we help process and integrate the event, whatever it may be, into our life or pull the story out from under the weight and confusion of a traumatic event.